selimanac/selimanac.github.io/_posts/2019-10-18-physics-body-editor-v1-5-0.md

-I was in research for one of our game prototypes which requires custom collision shapes.
+I was in research for one of our game prototype which requires custom collision shapes.
 I came across the  Physics Body Editor was originally developed by [Aurelien Ribon](http://www.aurelienribon.com/).
 But its internal system was designed to use with libGDX.
 So I decided to make my own exporter for Defold build top on the editor.

 This is the modified version of Physics Body Editor for Defold Game Engine compatibility.
 I made a lots of breaking changes, improvements, added new functionalities and bug fixes.